-More than 300 million people actively participate in the sport in a wide variety of contexts – recreation, organised schools programmes, club competitions, AirBadminton and elite badminton pathways towards podium finishes at world class tournaments.
+More than 300 million people globally actively participate in the sport in a wide variety of contexts – recreational, organised schools programmes, club competitions, AirBadminton and elite badminton pathways towards podium finishes at world class tournaments.

 These top tier tournaments are broadcast to more than 650 million households, and through television broadcast, websites, apps and social media, we aim to reach and engage the more than 700 million badminton fans globally.

 ‘Participation’ is one of five Strategic Priorities in our Strategic Plan 2024 – 2028 and this area focuses on badminton development and increasing the participation globally.

 BWF has a wide range of programmes and initiatives to facilitate the active participation in our sport and these are presented in the BWF’s Physical Literacy and Activity Policy.